jaclu/tmux-mouse-swipe/README.md

 If you want to bind this to another mouse event, search for the MOUSE SUPPORT section in the tmux man page for details on how to bind mouse events.
-Change mouse_swipe.tmux in the top directory of this repository.
+Change the binds towardsthe end of mouse_swipe.tmux in the top directory of this repository.

 ## Contributing